Badaling Expressway: Response

-In rare cases, police have reportedly stopped speeders near the disused Juyongguan toll gate.

 Safety and results

 Car safety is also a major feature on this part of the expressway.
 There are many emergency brake-fail areas, where cars that suffer brake failure can slow down by rolling into an upward hill full of pebbles.
 There are also "Vehicle Self-Check Lines", emergency bays where faulty cars can be parked and the car itself checked for any mechanical problems.

 No fatal accidents have occurred in the 200 days after the implementation of the new system.

 List of exits

 Beijing section

 Listed are exits heading north and northwest as of Madian (N. 3rd Ring Road).